 VRL is a self sufficient semi-modular instrument inspired by the classic west-coast synthesizers of the 20th century, and in large principles and philosophies developed by Don Buchla and Serge Tcherepnin.
 In the simplest terms, Voltage Research Laboratory can be seen as the Pittsburgh Modular version of the Music Easel—a musical canvas with a complete set of tools for never-ending sonic creation and discovery.

 Duplexity reads across the Voltage Lab, as it is designed such that almost every element has a pair: two oscillators, two envelopes, two dynamic VCAs.
-This immediately promotes a potential for interaction between all the modules before everything gets glued and textured by the analog delay (which, by the way, is already available separately as a Eurorack module).
+This immediately promotes a potential for interaction between all the modules before everything gets glued and textured by the analog delay.
 There are also plenty of utility tools available, like a sample and hold circuit with a dedicated noise source, random voltage generator, and a MIDI to CV converter, so that the instrument can be easily integrated with a variety of setups.

 The Touch Controller on the VRL also has a very interesting layout.
 Inspired by Buchla's 5-step Sequential Voltage Source, the module features ten touchplates for playing and programming sequences.
 While this design by no means limits the user to just ten steps, as Richard points out, it inevitably forces us to think differently, delivering interesting and novel results.
 Another important aspect of the controller design is how intuitive and tactile it is.
 Richard initially came up with the idea to fill his personal need as something reliable and easy to use for scoring silent films in a dark theater.